SaumikDana/Bayesian-Markov-chain-Monte-Carlo/README.md

 # Python version

 dl_inference is a Python script that implements a Rate State model and performs Bayesian inference on the generated time series.
 It utilizes the `rsf` module and `matplotlib` library.

+A paper which gives the modeling framework is https://www.sciencedirect.com/science/article/pii/S266654412200003X

 A version that uses deep learning to generate a reduced order Rate State model is under development.

 ## Prerequisites
 - Python 3.x